Borama: History

-During the onset of World War II, the Italians captured the town.
-It was re-captured by the British the following year, in 1940.
 In the post-independence period, Borama was administered as part of the official Awdal administrative region of Somalia.
-During the Ogaden War in the late 1970s, Borama was one of several northern cities aerially bombarded by Ethiopian forces.
+During the Ogaden War in the late 1970s, Borama was one of several northern cities aerially bombarded by Ethiopian forces who were aligned with the Somali National Movement.

 Geography

-Location and habitat
+Location and Habitat

 Borama is situated in a mountainous and hilly area.
 It has green meadows and fields and represents a key focal point for wildlife.
 The town's unusual fertility and greenery in the largely arid countryside have attracted many faunas, such as gazelles, birds, and camels.

 Climate

 The prevailing climate in Borama is known as a hot semi-arid climate (Köppen BSh).
 The hottest month of the year is June, with an average temperature of 24.1 °C, whilst the coolest month is January, whose average temperature is 17.1 °C. The difference in rainfall between the driest month and the wettest month is 110 mm.
 The average temperatures vary during the year by 7 C-change.